Experience-Monks/nyg-opensource-jam3/docs/NEXT_STEPS.md

 # Next steps

+## Update package.json

+You may want to add to your package json the properties:

+- repository
+- bugs
+- homepage
+- keywords

 ## Services to add

 It's time to add free services essential to keeping the quality of our library/project: